AdobeDocs/campaign-web.en/help/adoption/get-started/marketers.md

 ### Manage subscriptions {#acs-gs-marketers-sub}

-Use Adobe Campaign Web User interface to manage and create your services such as newsletters, and to check the subscriptions or unsubscriptions to these services.
-Learn more:
+You can manage and create your services such as newsletters, and to check the subscriptions or unsubscriptions to these services.
+Key steps are globaly the same as in Campaign Standard.
+Learn more in the pages below:

 <table style="table-layout:fixed"><tr style="border: 0;">
 <td>